ocin-effendy/ocin-effendy/README.md

 ## Hi 👋 I'm Nico

-Experienced in mobile apps developer.
-I am currently continuing my 7th semester of Informatics majoring at the University of Muhammadiyah Malang and have a passion for development and technology such as coding, research, and competitive programming.
+Experienced in mobile developer.
+I am working on building a mobile application using futter and kotlin framework.
+I have a solid understanding of algorithms and data structures.
+I apply the design pattern for the best solution of the application structure.
+I can contribute in solving error bugs, building mobile applications with architectural patterns, implementing solid programming, and I also know about UX design.
+I am also have passionate about software management from requirements gathering to project delivery, I have expertise in various aspects of software management, including system design, programming, and testing

 - 🔭 I’m graduate on bangkit academy 2023